-- 1. Continuation of base salary at the rate in effect as of the termination date for a period of 24 or 36 months from the date of termination. - 2.
-Payment of an annual bonus for each calendar year or partial calendar in which the NEO receives salary continuation as described above, in an amount equal to the average annual STIP compensation received during the three years prior to the involuntary termination. - 3.
+- 2. Payment of an annual bonus for each calendar year or partial calendar in which the NEO receives salary continuation as described above, in an amount equal to the average annual STIP compensation received during the three years prior to the involuntary termination. - 3.
 Payment of the full cost of COBRA continuation coverage for the period of time in which salary continuation pursuant to the change in control agreement is paid, up to a maximum of 18 months or until the NEO obtains other comparable coverage, whichever is sooner. - 4.
-Immediate vesting in all unvested common share grants and RSUs granted to the NEO under WashREIT's LTIP and immediate vesting in the SERP and deferred compensation plans.
+Immediate vesting in all unvested common share grants, RSUs, performance share units and dividend equivalent units granted to the NEO under WashREIT's 2007 Omnibus Long-Term Incentive Plan or the 2016 Omnibus Incentive Plan and immediate vesting in the deferred compensation plans.